Claim DeadlineJuly 10, 2026final approval hearing June 15, 2026 at 10:00 a.m. ET · opt-out/objection deadline was May 15, 2026

 You must submit a claim form with supporting documentation showing your Mylan stock transactions during the class period.
 This means brokerage statements, trade confirmations, or similar records showing the dates you bought and sold Mylan shares and the prices you paid.

-Claims can be submitted online at the settlement website or by mail.
+Claims can be submitted online at the official settlement website or by mail.
 The deadline is July 10, 2026.

 Keep in mind: the settlement administrator does not have your transaction records.
 You must provide them yourself.
 If you no longer have your brokerage statements, contact your broker or financial institution to request copies.
+If you lost your notice or need help, use the contact form on the official settlement website rather than responding to unsolicited messages.

-Opt-Out Deadline: May 15, 2026
+• Opt-out (exclusion) deadline: May 15, 2026

-Objection Deadline: May 15, 2026
+• Objection deadline: May 15, 2026

-Final Approval Hearing: June 15, 2026 at 10:00 AM ET (via Zoom)
+• Final Approval Hearing: June 15, 2026 at 10:00 a.m.
+ET (via Zoom)

 What Happens If I Do Nothing?